Electricity & Gas in Manchester, Greater Manchester in 2021

 Looking to switch energy suppliers in Manchester?

 Have you been with the same energy supplier for a long time?
 Do you tend to wince at your monthly energy bill because it keeps getting higher and higher?
 You're not alone.
 We tend to accept the reality of a high energy bill, but why should we?
 Shopping around for a different energy plan is an easy way to lower your monthly costs.
 But, how does it work?
-Put simply, give us a ring.
+Put simply, just give us a ring and we will do the work for you!
 Our aim is to find you the best deal for your specific requirements.

 What's the average energy cost among the 507,965 residents of Manchester?